carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/01-intro.md

 We start with the question: "What can we measure?"

-* We know politicans who are on twitter from the list of Australian members of parliment.
+* We know politicans who are on twitter from the list of Australian members of parliament.
-* We know what party those politics are from from the same list.
+* We know what party those politics are from, from the same list.
 * We know that the 2016 census has demographic population per "Statistical Area"
 * We know that the ABS publishes a dataset which names the regions alongside their statistical identifiers.